How to Do Crypto Accounting for Companies With a Native Token

 - If the native token is classified as a security, record the proceeds as token equity.

-Example Entry for Utility Token (initial receipt):
+Example Entry, Utility Token (initial receipt):

 Recognizing Deferred Revenue from SAFTs